CT-07: External Pipe Corrosion

 Our standard recommendation to ensure against moisture caused outer pipe corrosion is to install 2 in. or heavier fiberglass pipe insulation on all cold water pipe of 50 º F. and below.
 In addition, a high solids paint, epoxy coating, or hard shell outer covering, sealed thoroughly at all seams, is critically important in order to resist moisture penetration.

 Since the surface of the pipe which is insulated is never seen, it is almost never painted.
 As a result, any moisture which may accumulate at the pipe surface is able to attack completely unprotected steel.
 As a precaution against such possibility, CVI recommends painting all cold water piping with a strong rust preventative coating prior to being insulated.
-This is a very worthwhile precaution to specify in any new piping construction if long term and trouble free operation is desired.
+This is a very simple yet worthwhile precaution to specify in any new piping construction if long term and trouble free operation is desired.

 -